Chakri, Rawalpindi

 Chakri (Urdu :چکری) village is located 43 km south of Rawalpindi city.
 The tehsil of this village and the district of Rawalpindi is the city.
-Main is located along the Islamabad to Lahore Motorway.
+It is located along the Islamabad to Lahore motorway.

-History of Chakri

-Before 1955, the name of this village was Bataliyan, then most of the people of the Battalions migrated from this village.
-Passing through the River Sawan from Dheri village, chakra passes through Chakri village.
-After that people named him Chakri.

-Health Facilities
+Health facilities

-This village has a Government Hospital for basic health facilities.
+The village has a Government Hospital for basic health facilities.
 In the event of a severe illness, people go to major hospitals in Rawalpindi for treatment.

-Education

-This village is High on government.
-And there's a college for the children of the Soldiers.
-There is also a private SUPERIOR COLLEGE CHAKRI.